In this guide

 - How do I know if my edge is real or just lucky?

-- Document your Brier score across a minimum of 50 forecasts where you believed you possessed edge.
-Sustained outperformance relative to market odds demonstrates authentic edge.
+- Measure your Brier score (a standard accuracy metric) across a minimum of 50 forecasts where you believed you held an advantage.
+Sustained outperformance relative to market prices indicates genuine edge rather than chance.

 - How quickly does market mispricing correct?